 Defining the Terms

 What does it mean to be a sober person?
-Being a sober person means abstaining from drugs, alcohol, and other addictive substances.
+Being a sober person means you practice complete abstinence from drugs, alcohol, and other addictive substances.
 In the short term, it also means you aren’t intoxicated or under the influence of any of those substances.

 If you’re in recovery, you’re actively taking the steps to address a drinking problem.
 Everyone’s path along recovery is different, and what works for some may not work for others.

-What is emotional sobriety?
 Emotional sobriety is a state of mind.
-Addiction support groups like Alcoholics Anonymous (AA) consider emotional sobriety a key component of maintaining the self-control to keep yourself from drinking alcohol long-term.
+Addiction support groups and recovery programs like Alcoholics Anonymous (AA) consider emotional sobriety a key component of maintaining the self-control to keep yourself from drinking alcohol long-term.

 That self-control has to be a learned behavior for many drinkers looking to cut alcohol out of their lives.
 It’s about identifying triggers for alcohol use, like stress, sadness, or boredom, and coming up with coping skills or alternatives to drinking when faced with those triggers.